nextauthjs/next-auth/www/docs/schemas/adapters.md

 ## Prisma Adapter

-You can also use NextAuth.js with the experimental adapter for [Prisma 2](https://www.prisma.io/docs/).
+You can also use NextAuth.js with the experimental Adapter for [Prisma 2](https://www.prisma.io/docs/).

-To use this adapter, you need to install Prisma Client and Prisma CLI:
+To use this Adapter, you need to install Prisma Client and Prisma CLI:

 ```
 npm install @prisma/client
 npm install prisma --save-dev
 ```

-Configure your NextAuth.js to use the Prisma adapter:
+Configure your NextAuth.js to use the Prisma Adapter:

 ```javascript title="pages/api/auth/[...nextauth].js"
 import NextAuth from "next-auth"